 During that journey, I co-lead internationally known Health 2.0’s Dublin chapter; a movement of healthcare innovators to promote, showcase and catalyse new technologies in health care.
 We grew from 10 people in the corner of a pub, to over 250 Irish healthcare innovators over the period of 18 months.

 Over the past number of years, I’ve developed areas of interest that enable people and organisations maximise their potential.
 That includes business development, sales, growth strategy, partnerships, design, marketing, product improvement, investment, and networking.
-I am a currently Ambassador for Thousand Network in Dublin, a global community that works across sectors, borders and cultures and aims to help its members strive for their best potential.
+I am a member and a former Dublin Ambassador for Sandbox Network, a global community that works across sectors, borders and cultures and aims to help its members strive for their best potential.
 Our vision is to build a global community of exceptional, passionate pioneers who inspire and empower each other to create a better world.

 Looking to the future, I dream of bringing value-creators together in a thriving working environment to work on new experiments agnostic to any sector, for commercially viable products that help people live better lives.

 Above: my successful application for Sandbox

 Entrepreneurialism is too frequently described as a celebrity-like career choice, filled with personal ambition and success for those who work hard.
 I find it is in fact quite the contrary.
 Each day we wake up, we must motivate ourselves, and continue on our global mission.
 We are often stricken with depression and self-doubt, lack of sleep and limited financing.
 Yet we persist in the face of awful prospects [hat tip to Rob] because we believe we have the ability to at least try.